symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/030-sonata-admin.rst

 Part 3 - The Backend
 --------------------

-The `SonataAdminBundle`_ bundle will provide our administration interface.
+In this chapter you will build an administration interface with the help of the `SonataAdminBundle`_.

 Configure Sonata
 ~~~~~~~~~~~~~~~~